 John: The greatest thing that matters in parenting is your relationship, because that is what is feeding the child.
 So if there are little bickerings and negativities, that’s what you’re feeding your child.

 Q: I can relate to what you’re saying, knowing what the baby is and how I can move inside the baby, and my job is to surrender to the baby.
-To me that’s how I can relate to what you’re saying.
+That’s how I can relate to what you’re saying.

 Q: How do I do it in that way that you’re describing?